-It is recommended that Council receives the Annual Plan 2007-2008 Quarterly Progress Report shown as Attachment 1 to this Report.
+It is recommended that Council receives the Annual Plan 2007-2008 Quarterly Progress Report shown as Attachment 1 to Report CJ148-08/08.

 The City's Corporate Reporting Framework, endorsed by Council at its meeting of 14 December 2004, requires the development of an Annual Plan and the provision of reports against the Annual Plan on a quarterly basis.
 (Item CJ307-12/04 refers.)